 In its natural habitat Isopogon formosus is usually found growing close to the coast in heath from south of Perth to Esperance in Western Australia.
 The name for the genus come from the Latin word 'isos' meaning "equa" and 'pogon' meaning "beard" in reference to the fringed flowers.
 The specific epithet means "beautiful".
 It is also commonly called Rose Coneflower in Australia.
 We first got this interesting and beautiful plant from Daryll Combs at his Daryll's Exotic Plants Nursery in Carpinteria, California in 1990, first listed it in our 1992 catalog and have grown it ever since.

-The information about Isopogon formosus displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Isopogon formosus that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.